Anupriya1906/SQL-Challenge-By-Steel-Data/README.md

 # SQL-Challenge-By-Steel-Data

-Welcome to the captivating world of SQL challenges brought to you by SteelData!
-Dive into the realm of data exploration and hone your SQL skills with this thoughtfully curated series by Matthew Steel.
-For more details about SteelData, visit their site [here](https://www.steeldata.org.uk/sql.html)
+Welcome to a set of SQL challenges put together by Steeldata.
+Take a look at their website [here](https://www.steeldata.org.uk/sql.html).
+Matthew has skillfully created this fantastic series to help data enthusiasts gain hands-on experience.
+Taking part in these challenges has really helped me understand the topics better and improve my SQL skills!